Jackson-Wozniak/Stock-Market-Simulation/README.md

 Y-Axis shows the number of times the market advanced intervals, with the X-Axis being the time range of that interval

+*NOTE: In the future there could be a system that acts as a cache in order to avoid stocks being queried/saved each cycle.
+  One way to do this may be to have a StockManager that acts as an intermediary between the service classes and repository classes, that keeps the stocks in memory and only saves/queries at the end of the trading day.
+If there is a better system please to propose the idea by opening a GitHub issue, I would like to hear better systems for this use-case

 ![Bar Chart](https://github.com/user-attachments/assets/5d15f231-940c-4965-b0ef-ce0ea9dff8c6)